A robust approach for time-bin encoded photonic quantum information protocols

 In this work, we employ a measurement scheme based on Hong-Ou-Mandel (HOM) interference~\cite{hong1987measurement} that overcomes the intrinsic limitations present in standard approaches and enables different tasks.
-The HOM effect is based on the quantum interference between indistinguishable photons and is a building block for realizing interaction between photons in multi-photon protocols~\cite{bouchard2020two}.
-Here, we apply the HOM measurement scheme to harness time-bin quantum encoding in a robust way: That is, the scheme enables short temporal delays, manipulated by reliable, versatile, and low-noise setups.
-This allows us to advance time-bin based photonic information protocols in three core directions.
+The HOM effect is based on the quantum interference between indistinguishable photons and is a building block for realizing interaction between photons in multi-photon protocols~\cite{bouchard2020two}, including those involving high-dimensional states \cite{zhang2021quantum}.
+Here, we apply the HOM measurement scheme to harness time-bin quantum encoding in a robust way : That is, the scheme enables short temporal delays manipulated by reliable, versatile, and low-noise setups.

-First, we provide an optical experiment, using time-bin qubits generated by intrinsically stable unbalanced interferometers.
-We demonstrate that the measurement approach is reliable and can be used to perform high-quality quantum-state tomography with an average fidelity between reconstructed and target states of $\langle F \rangle=99.55\pm0.07\%$.
-Next, we use the versatility of the protocol to perform a noncontextuality test for the intrasystem entanglement between the polarization and time degrees of freedom of single photons.
-Violating a Bell-like inequality, we unambiguously demonstrate the presence of entanglement between these degrees of freedom.
-Finally, we propose a scheme, based on quantum walk dynamics, to generate high-dimensional time-bin quantum states.
-The proposed scheme allows for arbitrary measurements, which are increasingly difficult in high dimensions, enabling high-dimensional quantum communication protocols and nonlocality tests.
+To generate arbitrary high-dimensional qudits in time, we propose a scheme based on quantum walk dynamics.
+When combined with the HOM measurement protocol, this approach allows for arbitrary measurements and circumvents traditional complexities associated with high-dimensional time-bin measurements.
+We perform optical experiments to demonstrate the reliability of both the state generation and measurement techniques.
+First, we achieve high-quality quantum-state tomography, with an average fidelity between the reconstructed and target states of $\langle F \rangle = 0.9955 \pm 0.0007$ for qubits and $\langle F \rangle = 0.9912 \pm 0.0017$ for qutrits.
+Next, we leverage the versatility of the protocol to perform a contextuality test for the intrasystem entanglement between the polarization and time degrees of freedom of single photons.
+We violate a Bell-like inequality and unambiguously demonstrate the presence of entanglement between these degrees of freedom.
+Finally, we discuss how these techniques can be extended to entangled systems with applications such as nonlocality tests or quantum communication.
 By improving the robustness, versatility, and accessible dimensionality of time-bin encoded states, this work represents an advance toward scalable quantum technology protocols.